-(A) Under normal circumstances, the intention is to support full-time placements for up to 16 weeks.
-Applicants should consult directly with the program at the institution from which they are hiring to confirm the criteria for eligible positions.

-(Q) Can students be hired for longer than 16 weeks?
-Can more than one student be hired at a time?

-(A) In some circumstances, an applicant may wish to apply for two consecutive full-time placements for the same individual and request up to \$20,000 for up to 32 weeks.
-The requests should be made as part of a single proposal in one application.
-The rationale for and feasibility of the expanded placement will be considered by the jury.
-Only one student can be hired at a time.

-(Q) Are BC Arts Council client organizations seeking a post-secondary student from a practicum program also eligible to apply?
+- (A) Under normal circumstances, the intention is to support full-time placements for up to 16 weeks.
+Applicant organizations should consult directly with the co-op or WIL program at the institution from which they are hiring the student to confirm the criteria for eligible positions. - (Q) Can students be hired for longer than 16 weeks?
+Can more than one student be hired at a time? - (A) In some circumstances, an applicant may wish to apply for two consecutive, full-time placements for the same individual and request up to \$20,000 for up to 32 weeks.
+The requests should be made as part of a single proposal in one application, along with the rationale and feasibility of the expanded placement, which will be considered by the jury.
+Only one student can be hired at a time. - (Q) Are BC Arts Council client organizations seeking a post-secondary student from a practicum program also eligible to apply?